chantastic/react-patterns/README.md

 If you need to disambiguate handlers, add additional information between `handle` and the event name.
 For example, you can distinguish between `onChange`
 handlers: `handleNameChange` and `handleAgeChange`.
-If you do this, ask yourself if you should create another component class.
+When you do this, ask yourself if you should be creating a new component.

 **[⬆ back to top](#table-of-contents)**